sergey-rybalkin/Emmet.net/README.md

 # Emmet.net - Emmet for Visual Studio

-This project is a MS Visual Studio 2013 port of the emmet editor extensions by Sergey Chikuyonok.
-More information available on http://docs.emmet.io/
+This project is a MS Visual Studio port of the emmet editor extensions by Sergey Chikuyonok.
+More information available on [Emmet official website](http://docs.emmet.io/).

 ## Build

-As emmet is originally created using JavaScript and Visual Studio cannot run it natively this project is using V8 JavaScript engine version 3.22.15.
-In order to build this project you need to place V8 *.lib files (icui18n.lib, icuuc.lib, v8_base.ia32.lib, v8_nosnapshot.ia32.lib, v8_snapshot.lib) to Emmet/lib/Debug|Release folder.
-See https://developers.google.com/v8/embed for details.
+As emmet is originally created using JavaScript and Visual Studio cannot run it natively, so this project is using [V8.NET JavaScript engine](https://v8dotnet.codeplex.com/) to execute Emmet code.
+V8.NET libraries are included with source code and other dependencies are managed with NuGet.

-Visual Studio 2013 and Visual Studio SDK are required to build the project.
+Visual Studio 2015 and Visual Studio SDK are required to build the project.

 ## Ported actions